dsandy12/canvasore/README.md

 5. Abiltiy to automatically generate XML report files showing anonymized student perofrmance against each performance indicator (outcome).

 # Installation
 This section briefly describes how to install and build CanvasOre.
-The build process uses gradle and Java SE 13.
+The build process uses Gradle and Java SE 13.
 You will need to install these tools before you can build the program.
 Currently no pre-built images are provided on this repository.
+More informaiton about the Gradle build tool can be found at gradle.org.

+Step 1: Download the repository from github
+Step 2: Build the and run the tool with gradle
+  From the canvas_ore_gr folder in the downloaded repository, execute the gradle 'run' task.
+This will build and run the utility.
+Note that if you are using Microsoft windows, you may be able to use the gradle wrapper executable provided in the repository by typing gradlew run at the command line.

+# Tutorials
+Please visit the CanvasOre YouTube Channel for tutorials on how to use CanvasOre.
+The channel can be found here: